cea-hpc/modules/doc/source/module.rst

  of this variable will be appended to the *collection* file name.

  By default, if loaded modulefile corresponds to the explicitly defined default module version, the bare module name is recorded.
-If **config** option *implicit_default* is enabled, the bare module name is also recorded for the implicit default module version.
+If the configuration option *implicit_default* is enabled, the bare module name is also recorded for the implicit default module version.
 If **MODULES_COLLECTION_PIN_VERSION** is set to **1**, module version is always